Laser Lip and Tongue Tie Revisions for Newborn and Children

 Laser Treatment for Lip and Tongue Tie

-The treatment for lip and tongue ties is simple and very quick.
-Dentists at our clinic, Daher Dental, use a laser to reduce the pain and speed up recovery and healing after the procedure.
-Before starting the procedure, dentists apply a numbing cream to the specific area that helps with comfort.
-Older children usually suggest they felt no pain with the laser, whereas infants can become upset while their mouths are open.
-As parents, you may choose to stay in the room or wait while our team gently performs this procedure.
+At Olive Tree, the treatment for lip and tongue ties is simple and quick.
+Dentists at our clinic use a laser to reduce pain and accelerate healing after the procedure.
+Before starting, a numbing cream is applied to the specific area for the patient’s comfort.
+Older children have reported feeling no pain during the laser procedure, while infants may become upset while their mouths are open.
+Parents may choose to stay in the room or wait while our team performs this gentle procedure.

-The laser gently removes the frenulum tissue with very minimal bleeding, and there is no need for stitches after.
-We recommend that you breastfeed, nurse or feed the infant right after the procedure.
-We will offer you a room to nurse your baby to make it easier for you.
+The laser gently removes the frenulum tissue with minimal bleeding, and there is no need for stitches afterwards.
+We recommend breastfeeding, nursing, or feeding the infant immediately after the procedure.
+We will provide you with a room to nurse your baby for your convenience.

-After the procedure, you will find that your child or infant will return to normal within 24 hours, and we will provide you with stretching exercises to perform to ensure the mouth heals properly.
-We also work with many different lactation consultants if you need help or have questions.
-We can guide you to professional help with nursing and breastfeeding your baby.
+After the procedure, your child or infant will return to normal within 24 hours, and we will provide you with stretching exercises to ensure proper healing of the mouth.
+Additionally, we work with many different lactation consultants and can guide you to professional help with nursing and breastfeeding your baby, should you need it.

 Benefits of Lip Tie and Tongue Tie Laser Surgery

-Tongue position directly affects your breathing.
-When a child has a tongue tie, his tongue might not be able to move out of the way, restricting the passage of air through the throat.
-This leads to more mouth breathing.
-It can also make the tongue fall back and close off the throat at night which results in snoring or sleep apnea.
+The position of the tongue can directly affect breathing.
+When a child has a tongue tie, their tongue may not be able to move out of the way, which restricts the passage of air through the throat and can result in more mouth breathing.
+Additionally, it can cause the tongue to fall back and obstruct the throat at night, leading to snoring or sleep apnea.

-Lip and tongue ties can also cause difficulty in speech articulation in children.
-Tongue and lip tie result in speech delays due to the shorter range of motion possible for the tongue.
-Children having lip or tongue tie issues find difficulty pronouncing certain words.
-Lip or tongue tie surgery can effectively eliminate such problems and enable the healthy development of your children’s speech abilities.
+Lip and tongue ties can also cause difficulty in speech articulation in children, resulting in speech delays due to the shorter range of motion possible for the tongue.
+Children with lip or tongue tie issues may have difficulty pronouncing certain words, affecting their speech abilities.
+However, lip or tongue tie surgery can effectively eliminate such problems and promote the healthy development of your children’s speech abilities.

-Tongue and lip tie cause an inability to swallow normally, causing difficulties in eating.
-Lip and tongue ties also become a reason for pushing growing teeth out of alignment.
+Tongue and lip ties can result in difficulty swallowing, which can lead to eating difficulties.
+Additionally, they can cause teeth to grow out of alignment.
 Sleep-disordered breathing is also a common problem as the tongue sits back in the mouth and restricts the air passageway.
-Lip or tongue tie surgery can effectively eradicate all the issues and allow the development of normal swallowing patterns in children.
-In short, this surgery effectively improves the oral health of your children.
+Lip and tongue tie surgery can effectively resolve all of these issues and allow for the development of normal swallowing patterns in children.
+In summary, this surgery can significantly improve the oral health of your child.

 Potential Risks of Laser Lip & Tongue Tie Revision

-As with other surgical procedures, a lip or tongue tie revision also carries the potential for undesirable risks or side effects, including postoperative bleeding, pain, or weight loss, while the child adapts to a new way of feeding.
-In some rare cases, a tongue tie revision could result in breathing problems.
+Like any surgical procedure, lip or tongue tie revision carries some risks and potential side effects, such as postoperative bleeding, pain, or weight loss as the child adjusts to a new feeding method.
+In rare cases, it may also result in breathing difficulties.

-To prevent potential adverse outcomes, our dentists will partner with you to fully evaluate and examine an infant’s oral anatomy and other factors impacting breastfeeding before performing the lip or tongue tie surgery.
+Our dentists take steps to prevent potential adverse outcomes by partnering with you to fully evaluate and examine an infant’s oral anatomy and other factors that impact breastfeeding before performing lip or tongue tie surgery.
+This proactive approach helps to minimize the risks of postoperative bleeding, pain, weight loss, or breathing problems, which are potential side effects of the procedure.

 Read one of our paitents’ reviews about her experience: